-Premenstrual syndrome (PMS) is a condition familiar to many women.
+Premenstrual syndrome (PMS) is a condition familiar to many people who menstruate.
+It is estimated to affect up to 80% of menstruating people.
 Also known as ovarian cycle syndrome or premenstrual tension, it's defined as a set of symptoms (e.g., moodiness, bloating, breast tenderness) that comes on a few days before the start of a menstrual period.
 Unfortunately, PMS is poorly understood.

-Different women will experience different PMS symptoms, and not every woman experiences PMS.
-For some women, PMS may cause major discomfort and even disrupt normal activities.
+Different people will experience different PMS symptoms, and not every menstruating person experiences PMS.
+For some, PMS may cause major discomfort and even disrupt normal activities.
 Some are totally unaffected and feel perfectly fine during the days leading up to menstruation.

-Other women may have a more severe form of PMS called premenstrual dysphoric disorder (PMDD).
-Women with this form of PMS may suffer severe depression, anger, or low self-esteem along with other symptoms.
+Other people who menstruate (roughly 5%) may have a more severe form of PMS called premenstrual dysphoric disorder (PMDD).
+People with this form of PMS may suffer severe depression, anger, or low self-esteem along with other symptoms.

 Other possible factors that may be associated with PMS symptoms include: